 No individual, regardless of his or her level or position, is authorized to commit or ask another employee to commit an illegal act or violation of the Code of Business Conduct and Ethics.
 In addition, no employee may justify unlawful conduct or any conduct in violation of the Code of Business Conduct and Ethics by claiming to have been following the instructions of a senior manager.
-Any such instructions should be reported to Human Resources, to the Compliance Division or through the Helpline.
+Any such instructions should be reported to People and Organization (formerly known as Human Resources), to the Compliance Unit or through the Helpline.

-When the company has found that an employee has violated the terms of the Code of Business Conduct and Ethics or related rules, the matter is referred to Human Resources for discipline, up to and including termination.
-Such measures will be determined based on applicable company policies, collective bargaining agreements and labor laws.
+When the company has found that an employee has violated the terms of the Code of Business Conduct and Ethics, or related rules, the matter is referred to People and Organization for discipline, up to and including termination.
+Such measures will be determined based on applicable company policies, collective bargaining agreements, and labor laws.